 What are the special features of the "pearl white" colour?

-The "pearl white" colour serves as a white primer.
-If the colour is completely dyed in magenta, the packaging is printed over the entire surface.
-You can create special areas by colouring in or removing the corresponding areas.
+The "pearl white" color serves as a white primer.
+If the color is completely dyed in magenta, the packaging is printed over the entire surface.
+You can create special areas by coloring in or removing the corresponding areas.

 FAQ